 The Action Teams were born out of the CT Farm to School Summit in the winter of 2019.
 They are essential tools in navigating the needs that arise within our state that create barriers, or present opportunities for Farm to School.
 These three action teams working together toward the shared goal of the CT Farm to School Collaborative and under guiding principles of Diversity, Equity and Inclusion.
+Become more familiar with the Action Teams and their progress by visiting their Google site below.

 Resources and Funding